chahnel/kroehne.github.io/4_Cookbook.md

 #### Gallery: Global Icons Settings

-To open the global settings dialog right click on the project name in the project view and select the entry “Global Icons” from the context menu.
+To open the global settings dialog right click on the project name in the project view and select the entry ?Global Icons? from the context menu.

 | BrowserGlobalIconExample.zip|Edit View, Preview and Settings                                     |
 |--------------------------------------------------------------------------------------------------|